mauricewells/docs/concepts/entity-document.md

 ## What is an ixo entity?

 The Internet of Impact is a web of interconnected Web 3.0 physical and virtual nodes.
-Each node is described as an entity.
-This has an identity and store of information.
+Each node is described as an **entity**.

+An entity has an identity and a store of information.

 Entities connect to other entities, using cryptographic proofs, to form Webs of Trust.
-Entity nodes and the connections \(edges\) beween these nodes form a rich knowledge-graph, which can be navigated through ixo protocol networks and beyond, through inter-linked graphs.
+Entity nodes and the connections \(edges\) beween these nodes form a rich knowledge-graph.
+These graphs can be searched and navigated through the Internet of Impact and hyperlink into Web 2.0 nwtworks.

 An entity in the context of ixo can be a: